Last reviewed 14 September 2020

 Top up grants

 The Government has created a fund to provide discretionary grants to small businesses that are outside the scope of existing business grant fund scheme ssuch as the; Small Business Grants Fund and the Retail, Hospitality and Leisure Grants Fund, Fisheries Response Fund, Domestic Seafood Supply Scheme, Dairy Hardship Fund or Zoos Support Fund.
 Recipients of funds from these schemes are not eligible for these discretionary grants.

-The grants will be paid to small businesses (those will less than 50 employees) with continuing fixed property related costs.
+The grants are to be paid to small businesses (those will less than 50 employees) with continuing fixed property related costs.
 Local authorities will prioritise businesses in shared spaces, market traders, small charities and other businesses that meet the criteria for Small Business Rates Relief, and bed and breakfast businesses that pay council tax rather than business rates.
 Local authorities will also have discretion to provide grants to other businesses.
-To obtain the grant the business must be able to show they have suffered a significant drop in income due to the coronavirus restriction measures..
+To obtain the grant the business must be able to show they have suffered a significant drop in income due to the coronavirus restriction measures.

 A business cannot apply if it pays business rates (as it is aimed at small businesses) or is in administration, insolvent or has received a striking-off notice.

 The discretionary grants will be a maximum of £25,000.
 Grants may also be made of £10,000 with discretion for payments under £10,000.

 Applications for these grants are to be made through the business’s local council’s website.